 This course focuses on the identification, analysis, and implementation of communication strategies to facilitate formation of successful teams and partnerships.
 Students will develop a comprehensive knowledge of principles of adult learning and will examine clinical reasoning, judgment, and decision making in addressing the needs of diverse patients and populations across the life span.
 Emphasis will be placed on developing group leadership skills, building teams through communication and partnership, and conflict management in the light of change.

-The clinical practicum is focused upon the application of nursing research, theory and the essential principles of management to a practice setting.
-The student has the opportunity to advance knowledge and skill through participation in an agency based project.
 Course projects relate to developing a business plan, analyzing a financial plan, and human resource management approaches in a healthcare setting.
-These healthcare settings may include acute care agencies, community settings, not-for-profit corporations, congregations, government agencies, or education facilities in the Chicago metropolitan area.
+These healthcare settings may include acute care agencies, community settings, not-for-profit corporations, congregations, government agencies or education facilities in the Chicago metropolitan area.
 Practicum site selection and project planning and approval are done between the student, faculty, and preceptor with the goal of improving outcomes for individuals or populations.
-The student develops objectives specific to advancing knowledge, management skills, and begins work on a capstone practicum project.
-Practicum hours total 135.
+The student develops objectives specific to advancing knowledge and management skills and begins work on a capstone practicum project.
+Practicum hours total 150 clock hours.

-Focuses upon the student as a transformational leader in the healthcare environment.
-The student analyzes and evaluates community based care, integrated systems, and community networks.
+This course focuses on the student as a transformational leader in the healthcare environment.
+The student analyzes and evaluates community-based care, integrated systems, and community networks.
 Concentration on the continuum of care as it moves from simple to more complex systems of partnerships, mergers, networks, and interdisciplinary teams will be emphasized.
-The role of the leader advances to that of strategic change agent that is knowledgeable in the transformation of organizations to enhance capabilities and adaptability of resources at all levels.
+The role of the leader advances to that of strategic change agent who is knowledgeable in the transformation of organizations to enhance capabilities and adaptability of resources at all levels.

 This course provides students with the opportunity to develop an evidence-based practice project with potential for dissemination.
 The project will be presented in both written and oral formats.